 Let’s look at the description of self-deception.
 Self-deception is a state of being where you don’t consider yourself as suffering from any type of a nervous condition, and you probably don’t feel like you need any help.
 Yet you know in your heart that you’re far from being perfectly happy with your current mental temperament.
 You know your life could be better.

 Perhaps you get upset easily or you’re inclined to feel depressed.
 Maybe you worry about things that seem huge to you or you’re oversensitive to things that people say to you.
 Sometimes you might not even know that you’re deceiving yourself.
-You know that your temperament is not what it used to be, but you don’t feel as if you’re thriving in a total state of happiness.
+You know that your temperament is not what it used to be and you don’t feel as if you’re thriving in a total state of happiness.

 Volumes of data have been written on what is known as the unconscious mind.
 This works hand-in-hand with whether you consider that you are acting normally or you’re defending yourself and creating a self-deception.
 Many of our thoughts, motives, and ideas occur outside of what is known as our normal consciousness.
 Any of those things can result in emotions and actions that appear on the surface, but we don’t deal with them because we totally don’t understand them.
 Thus, self-deception reigns stronger than we’re usually aware of.
 This unconscious part of our mind acts like a storehouse for our emotions, memories, and ideas, or anything that occurred in the past.